School Testing Vs. Private Testing - What's the Difference?

 The answer will help you understand the best options for you.

-If you want to understand your child's learning profile to understand how best to support him or her at school and at home now and into the future you will want to complete private testing.
+If you want to understand your child's learning profile to understand how best to support him or her at school and at home now and into the future, you will want to consider private testing.